tejask-42/Summer-of-Code-C-Compiler/README.md

 ## Inspiration

 This project was inspired by [SoC-Now-You-C-Me](https://github.com/adityasanapala/SoC-Now-You-C-Me), the official repository for "Now You C Me," a Summer of Code 2025 project by my mentor Aditya Sanapala.
-Check out their work for foundational compiler-building learning material and weekly task progression!
+Check out his work for foundational compiler-building learning material and weekly task progression!

 ---